 Reporting should be available quarterly.
 December entries had a delay due to bookkeeper availability after time spent setting up accounts for the new Watershed staff.

-Some questions were raised due to this reporting style.
-Request for Bookkeeper to attend next meeting for Q&A.
+Walt: financial reports need to use GAAP;

+> Mark to forward financial reports for the last two quarters of 2020 as available;

+> Mark to set up meeting with bookkeeper and/or accountant, Steve, Walt and Mark to review financial reporting practices, and then Steve to report back to BoD;

 5:59 Approval of Minutes of December 9, 2020

 Motion 1: Blaize moved, Weyler seconded to approve the minutes with amendments as submitted via email.
 Approved unanimously.